Do you have a Charity Partner?

 What does my race entry fee include?

-The race entry fee includes Event Admission, Timed Race Entry, Finisher Medal, Finisher T-shirt, Rockin After Party, Free Photography, Mud in your pants and one FREE BEER (for participants 21 years or over).
+The race entry fee includes Event Admission, Timed Race Entry, Finisher Medal, Finisher T-shirt, Rockin After Party, Free Photography, and Mud in your pants!

 Why do I have to pay a $10 insurance fee?